Rope found hanging in Wallace's garage was coincidence - WHIZ News

+Wallace had successfully called for the ban of the Confederate flag and received threats.
+Fans paraded past the main entrance of the Alabama track displaying the flag, and a plane circled above the speedway pulling a Confederate flag banner that read “Defund NASCAR.”

-NASCAR stood by its decision to alert federal authorities to a rope that resembled a noose found in Bubba Wallace’s garage stall at Talladega Superspeedway, even after the investigation determined it had been there since at least last October.
+So NASCAR moved quickly when one of Wallace’s crew members discovered a rope that resembled a noose in their garage stall.
+The sanctioning body called in federal authorities, who ruled Tuesday it had been hanging there since at least last October and was not a hate crime.

-U.S. Attorney Jay Town and FBI Special Agent in Charge Johnnie Sharp Jr. said Tuesday an investigation determined “nobody could have known Mr. Wallace would be assigned” to that same stall.
+U.S. Attorney Jay Town and FBI Special Agent in Charge Johnnie Sharp Jr. said the investigation determined “nobody could have known Mr. Wallace would be assigned” to that same stall.
 NASCAR said it was the lone garage stall with a pull down rope that resembled a noose.

+NASCAR has defended its reaction and insisted it would call the FBI again.
+A defiant Wallace said there is no confusion and the rope had been fashioned into a noose.

+“I wanted to make sure this wasn’t just a knot,” Wallace said on CNN.
+“It was a noose.
+Whether it was tied in 2019 … it is a noose.”

+NASCAR opened the Talladega gates to 5,000 fans, its highest number so far during the coronavirus pandemic.

-Wallace is the only Black driver at NASCAR’s top level and has become a leading activist in the sport during a push for racial equality.
-He has worn an “I Can’t Breathe” shirt, had a Black Lives Matter paint scheme and successfully pushed NASCAR to ban the Confederate flag.
+Since finding his voice over the last month, the 26-year-old Mobile, Alabama native has embraced an international role in NASCAR’s attempt to push past its rocky racial history.
+Wallace has worn an “I Can’t Breathe” shirt, raced with a Black Lives Matter paint scheme in Virginia and successfully lobbied for the Confederate flag ban.

-In using his newfound voice, the 26-year-old has said he’s received death threats and NASCAR had assigned him at-track security.

-It made for heightened sensitivity and a potential overreaction when a crew member for Richard Petty Motorsports reported a noose had been found sometime after Sunday’s race was delayed by rain.
-NASCAR said it was “angry and outraged” over the “heinous act” that the series directly linked to racism.
+NASCAR has assigned security to Wallace at the track and has been protective of the driver.
+The first word of the incident came in a sharply worded statement in which NASCAR said it was “angry and outraged” over the “heinous act” that the series directly linked to racism.

 The FBI sent 15 agents to Talladega for Monday’s rescheduled race at the same time the industry rallied around Wallace.
 In an unprecedented show of solidarity, every team member on pit road lined up behind him during the national anthem.

-NASCAR President Steve Phelps has taken exactly nine questions about the finding in Wallace’s garage and none provided any details of the incident.
+Phelps has taken exactly nine questions about the finding in Wallace’s garage and none provided any details of the incident.
 Because of health protocol restrictions, a limited number of personnel have access to the garage.
-Drivers, including Wallace, never saw the rope.
+Only a handful of Wallace’s crew members and NASCAR saw the rope.

 Roughly 48 hours after the discovery, federal authorities said video confirmed the rope “was in that garage as early as October 2019″ hanging from a garage door.
 The rope was referred to as a noose, but can be used as a handle when closing the door.